ThiagoAM/InfiniteScrollingBackground/README.md

 ```

 # Advices
 • Use images with a similar aspect ratio to the device's display.
-Example: If it's an iPhone on landscape, try to use a 16:9 image.
+Example: If it's an iPhone 8 on landscape, try using 16:9 images.
 On portrait, use 9:16 images; <br />
 • Remember to set a `zPosition` after initializing the scrolling background object so it's visible.

 # License